The following is a lightly edited transcript of the audio.

 So can you imagine that because of Christ, because of an act of faith in Christ, the Holy Spirit moves into your life, causes you to be born again, and puts himself, Jesus Christ, at the bottom, and God commits himself to one day saying to you, “Well, done, good and faithful servant.”

 He would say, “You live like that.
 Just out of sync.
 The scale is falling off the table.
-It's just not, my life is not reflecting the kind of freedom from grumbling that you have when you’re 2 seconds away from inheriting billions and billions of dollars, namely the universe.”
+My life is not reflecting the kind of freedom from grumbling that you have when you’re 2 seconds away from inheriting billions and billions of dollars, namely the universe.”

 So John Newton, who wrote “Amazing Grace,” told this little parable about a man who was on his way to a big city to inherit a million dollars.
-Now, when John Newton lived that’s a billion dollars. so he's on his way, let’s just say, he's going to inherit a hundred million dollars today.
+Now, when John Newton lived that’s a billion dollars.
+So let’s just say you’re on your way to inherit a hundred million dollars today.

 Now, this is a picture of your life, okay.
 You’re just this far from home, right?
-This life is called a vapor’s breath, 2 second.
+This life is called a vapor’s breath — two seconds.
 Paul calls all his suffering, this light, momentary affliction.
 You’re that close to your inheritance.
 You really are.
 Some of you will die this year.
-Others of you, 70 years out, they’re both the same.
+Others of you, seventy years out, they’re both the same.
 They don’t make any difference.
 It’s that close and then forever.